ICSim Exploration

 - Eventually, the events will be filtered down enough that the

-files have just a few lines.
-For example, after a few rounds, I had the following data inneedle_05
+needle_files have just a few lines.
+For example, after a few rounds, I had the following data inneedle_05.

 --$ cat needle_05